What one person thinks is good coffee can vary, so we enlist a panel of experts to come up with an overall taste test score.

 - Manual and semi-automatic coffee machines are for people who want the hands-on experience of making their own coffee exactly how they like it.
 Semi-automatic machines will automatically cut off the flow of coffee once a pre-set amount has been poured into the cup, while with a manual machine you have total control and need to cut the flow of coffee yourself.

 - Automatic coffee machines make the espresso experience easy, as they grind the beans freshly each time and make the espresso all at the press of a button.
 Many models even automatically heat and froth the milk but in some cases milk frothing can be a manual process.
 But unfortunately, despite their relatively high prices, not all make a great espresso.

 - Hand-pump coffee machines work on the same principles as a manual machine, except that you need to use a pump action to push the water through the ground coffee.
 We've tested one of these.

 If you want to learn more about the different kinds of coffee machines, read our coffee machine buying guide.

-For espresso machines, our expert tester removes any residual factory smells and tastes, and pumps a litre of hot water through each of the machines.
-He then makes 12 shots of espresso coffee (not for testing), one after another.
-For automatic machines, we make 20 to 25 shots of espresso to make sure the built-in grinder is at the correct setting.
+For espresso machines, our expert tester primes the machine to remove any residual factory smells and tastes, and pumps a litre of hot water through each of the machines.
+They then make 12 shots of espresso coffee (not for testing), one after another.
+For automatic machines, they make 20–25 shots of espresso to make sure the built-in grinder is at the correct setting.

 A 30mL shot of espresso forms the basis of any coffee.
 For best results, you need to use fresh coffee beans and grind them just before use.
 Which means that unless you're using an automatic espresso machine, you'll need a coffee grinder.
 We don't just use any old coffee beans for our tests – we use the best we can find.